AidanZee/customRTOS/README.md

 Build and Run:

-Make sure your STM32 board is plugged in.

-Right click the project name and choose build project (this makes the executable file).
+Right click the project name and choose build project.

-Click the run button (the green triangle/Play icon) at the top.
-This uploads the code to your board and starts it.
+Click the run button.

 Getting the code onto your esp32: